ETGL-DDPG: A Deep Deterministic Policy Gradient Algorithm for Sparse Reward Continuous Control: Related Work

-\textbf{Exploration.} Intrinsic motivation methods ~\citep{burda2018exploration, pathak2017curiosity, ostrovski2017count,tang2017exploration} provide a reward bonus for unexplored areas of the state space.
-These methods make the reward function non-stationary, which breaks the Markov assumption of MDP.
-Decoupled RL algorithms \citep{schafer2021decoupled, badia2019never} resolve the non-stationarity of the reward function by training two separate policies for exploration and exploitation.
-However, such methods require double the computation cost. \citet{colas2018gep} use a policy search process to generate diverse data for training of DDPG. \citet{liu2018competitive} introduce a competition-based exploration method where two agents (A and B) compete with each other.
-Agent A is penalized for visiting states visited by B, while B is rewarded for visiting states discovered by A. \citet{plappert2018parameter} directly inject noise into the policy's parameter space instead of the action space. \citet{eysenbach2019search} build a graph using states in the replay buffer, allowing the agent to navigate distant regions of the environment by applying Dijkstra's algorithm. \citet{lobel2022optimistic} present Deep Optimistic Initialization for Exploration (DOIE), which improves exploration in continuous control tasks by maintaining optimism in state-action value estimates. \citet{lobel2023flipping} demonstrate that DOIE can estimate visit counts by averaging samples from the Rademacher distribution instead of using density models. \citet{dey2024continual} present COIN, a continual optimistic initialization strategy that extends DOIE to stochastic and non-stationary environments.
+\textbf{Other Exploration Techniques.} There are also other strategies to improve exploration without using reward bonuses. \citet{colas2018gep} use a policy search process to generate diverse data to improve training of DDPG. \citet{liu2018competitive} introduce a competition-based exploration method where two agents (A and B) compete with each other.
+Agent A is penalized for visiting states visited by B, while B is rewarded for visiting states discovered by A. \citet{plappert2018parameter} directly inject noise into the policy's parameter space instead of the action space. \citet{eysenbach2019search} build a graph using states in the replay buffer, allowing the agent to navigate distant regions of the environment by applying Dijkstra's algorithm. $\epsilon t$-greedy shares similarities with \citet{eysenbach2019search} in constructing a tree structure within the state space.
+However, while \citet{eysenbach2019search} builds a single global graph to connect the start state to the goal state, $\epsilon t$-greedy generates local trees dynamically, focusing on accessing less-explored areas. \citet{ecoffet2021first} introduce \emph{Go-Explore} which separates exploration and policy optimization into two distinct phases.
+During the exploration phase, the algorithm systematically explores the environment by maintaining an archive of visited states along with their corresponding trajectories.
+In the robustification phase, these trajectories are leveraged to train a robust policy using standard reinforcement learning methods, such as PPO.
+However, a key limitation of Go-Explore is its reliance on resetting trajectories to return to previously visited states, a feature that is often unavailable in many real-world scenarios. \citet{lobel2022optimistic} present Deep Optimistic Initialization for Exploration (DOIE), which improves exploration in continuous control tasks by maintaining optimism in state-action value estimates. \citet{lobel2023flipping} demonstrate that DOIE can estimate visit counts by averaging samples from the Rademacher distribution instead of using density models. \citet{dey2024continual} present COIN, a continual optimistic initialization strategy that extends DOIE to stochastic and non-stationary environments. \citet{chakraborty2023dealing} leverage heavy-tailed action distributions to enhance exploration in continuous control tasks. \citet{wang2022learning} propose a framework in which learned high-level policies select among a set of pre-designed low-level base controllers, allowing the agent to decompose complex long-horizon tasks into simpler control primitives. \citet{dawood2023handling} use model predictive control (MPC), where a learned high-level policy proposes goals or waypoints, and MPC is used to generate low-level actions that guide the agent toward those goals.